Fully-Automated Verification of Linear Systems Using Inner- and Outer-Approximations of Reachable Sets: Introduction

 Common reachability tools for linear systems are \textit{CORA} \cite{Althoff2015a}, \textit{Flow*} \cite{Chen2013}, \textit{HyDRA} \cite{Schupp2017}, \textit{HyLAA} \cite{Bak2017}, \textit{JuliaReach} \cite{Bogomolov2019a}, \textit{SpaceEx} \cite{Frehse2011}, and \textit{XSpeed} \cite{Ray2015b}.
 These tools still require manual tuning of algorithm parameters to obtain tight approximations.
 Since this requires expert knowledge about the underlying algorithms, the usage of reachability analysis is currently mainly limited to academia.
-Another issue is that the distance between the computed outer-approximation and the exact reachable set remains unknown, which may result in so-called spurious counterexamples.
-Recently, first steps towards automated parameter tuning have been taken: One rather brute-force method \cite{Bak2016} proposes to recompute the reachable set from scratch, where the parameter values are refined in discrete steps in each run.
-Another work \cite{Prabhakar2011} tunes the time step size by approximating the flow below a user-defined error bound, but is limited to affine systems.
+Another issue is that the unknown distance between the computed outer-approximation and the exact reachable set, which may result in so-called spurious counterexamples.
+Recently, first steps towards automated parameter tuning have been taken: A rather brute-force method \cite{Bak2016} proposes to recompute the reachable set from scratch, where the parameter values are refined using fixed scaling factors after each run.
+However, recomputation is a computationally demanding procedure and does not exploit information about the specific system dynamics.
+Another work \cite{Prabhakar2011} tunes the time step size by approximating the flow below a user-defined error bound but is limited to affine systems.
 The most sophisticated approach \cite{Frehse2011,Frehse2013} tunes the time step size by iterative refinement to eventually satisfy a user-defined error bound between the exact reachable set and the computed outer-approximation.
-Since this error bound is limited to manually-selected directions, the obtained information may vary strongly depending on their choice.
-In conclusion, there does not yet exist a fully-automated parameter tuning algorithm for linear systems with an exhaustive perspective on the committed over-approximation error measures.
+Since this error bound is limited to manually selected directions, the obtained information may differ significantly depending on their choice.
+In conclusion, there does not yet exist a fully automated parameter tuning algorithm for linear systems that satisfies an error bound in terms of the Haussdorf distance to the exact reachable set.